 On the one hand, that's not surprising in the context of the league's long-running battle with its referees over salary and retirement benefits, since Democrats tend to favor labor unions and vice versa.
 On the other, it is an interesting trend to see that owners of a league so reliant on a practice like revenue sharing (and you say income redistribution?) give so predominantly to Republicans.

 The players (union members themselves) have generally stuck to Democrats so far in this campaign cycle.

 - The Bidwell family, owners of the Arizona Cardinals.
 The Bidwells made about 40 donations totaling more than $230,000 to many high-profile Republicans, including Mitt Romney, House Speaker John Boehner, R-Ohio, and Wisconsin Gov. Scott Walker.
 However, Michael Bidwell, son of franchise owner Bill, also gave to long-time Rep. Ed Pastor, D-Ariz.

-- The Dallas Cowboy’s ownership Charismatic general manager Jerry Jones handed out tens of thousands his daughter, Charlotte Jones Anderson, and other members of the family donated generously to the state's Republican lieutenant governor -- and recently failed Senate candidate -- David Dewhurst, in addition to other Republican congressmen.
+- The Dallas Cowboy's ownership — including charismatic general manager Jerry Jones, his daughter, Charlotte Jones Anderson, and other members of the family — donated generously to the state's Republican lieutenant governor, and recently failed Senate candidate, David Dewhurst, in addition to other Republican congressmen.

 - Bruce Allen, general manager of the Washington Redskins, is backing brother George Allen, the Republican Senate candidate in Virginia.
 The ex- (and, he hopes, future) senator has gotten even more generous support from Tanya Snyder, wife of team owner Daniel Snyder.
 Tanya Snyder also gave money to former GOP presidential candidate Herman Cain.